The Best and Worst American Cities For Runners Ranked

 Photo by Redd F on Unsplash

-New York City is beloved by millions of runners, and we definitely understand why.
-With an abundance of green spaces like Central Park and well-established running paths like the West Side Highway, New York City and Brooklyn are the perfect settings for tons of high-quality running events.
+New York City is beloved by millions of runners, and we understand why — a sentiment echoed by the November 2025 Compare the Market AU study, which ranked NYC the #2 city for runners worldwide thanks largely to its 240+ annual race events.
+With abundant green spaces like Central Park and well-established running paths like the Hudson River Greenway, NYC and Brooklyn are the perfect settings for tons of high-quality running events.
 The city’s tight-knit running community will make you feel right at home in a city of millions.

 Denver, Colorado